phossa2/query/README.md

 - <a name="raw"></a>`raw()`

-  Raw string bypass the quoting and escaping,
+  Raw string to bypass the quoting and escaping,

   ```php
   // SELECT score + 10 FROM `Students` WHERE `time` < NOW()